Itinerarium exstaticum

 Itinerarium exstaticum quo mundi opificium is a 1656 work by the Jesuit scholar Athanasius Kircher.
-It is an imaginary dialogue in which an angel named Cosmiel takes the narrator, Theodidactus ('taught by God') on a journey through the planets.
+It is an imaginary dialogue in which an angel named Cosmiel takes the narrator, Theodidactus ('taught by God'), on a journey through the planets.
 It is the only work by Kircher devoted entirely to astronomy, and one of only two pieces of imaginative fiction by him.
 A revised and expanded second edition, entitled Iter Exstaticum, was published in 1660.

+The main theme of the work is space exploration through outer space.
+The novel's main character finds himself guided through the heavens by a guiding angel.
+Kircher depicts stars of different sizes, accompanied by planets, turning around each other and moving through space.
+The stars, as he described them were “fixed” but moved in circular orbits sometimes in systems of binary stars or multiple stars, with vast distances between them.
+As he believed they were very far away and all moved around the Earth (a geocentric model), Kircher believed that they moved with tremendous speed.

 Background

 In his 1641 work Magnes sive de Arte Magnetica, Kircher had argued against the cosmological theories of both Kepler and Galileo, but had written nothing on the subject since.
-It is not clear why Kircher took it up again, though the preface mentions encouragement from Emperor Frederick III.
-The book was dedicated to Queen Christina of Sweden who visited the Vatican just after it was published.
+It is not clear why Kircher took it up again, though the preface mentions encouragement from Emperor Ferdinand III.
+The book was dedicated to Queen Christina of Sweden, who visited the Vatican just after it was published.

 Narrative

 Itinerarium Exstaticum relates how, lulled into a sleepy reverie by a concert of sacred music in the Jesuit College, Theodidactus finds himself guided through the heavens by a guiding angel.
 The views Kircher explored in his dialogue were remarkable for a seventeenth-century Jesuit.
 He imagined stars of different sizes, accompanied by planets, turning around each other and moving through space.
-The stars, as he described them. were “fixed” but moved in circular orbits sometimes in systems of binary or multiple stars, with vast distances between them.
+The stars, as he described them were “fixed” but moved in circular orbits sometimes in systems of binary or multiple stars, with vast distances between them.
 As he believed they were very far away and all moved around the Earth, he believed they moved with tremendous speed.

 The only known translation of the work from Latin is an unpublished manuscript version Voyage extatique dans les globes célestes; dans les abimes de la mer et dans l'intérieur du globe terrestre.
 Traduit du Père Kirker composed in France between 1722 and 1736.